PhD, Duke University, 2003

 MA, Duke University, 2000

 My research addresses the development, evaluation, and dissemination of prevention strategies to improve mental health among underserved populations, with a focus on urban youth.

 Youth and adolescents.
 I am currently evaluating mindfulness-based and cognitive behavioral approaches for improving emotional and behavioral outcomes among urban middle and high school students.
 In addition, through the Center for Adolescent Health and the Bloomberg American Health Initiative, I collaborate with multiple partners to help reduce the number of young people who become disconnected from school, the workforce, and other key supports.

 Perinatal mental health.
-I am assessing mindfulness-based and cognitive behavioral strategies to promote maternal mental health and prevent postpartum depression in contexts that serve at-risk perinatal women, including home visitation programs and neonatal intensive care units.
+I am assessing mindfulness-based strategies to promote maternal mental health and prevent postpartum depression in neonatal intensive care units.

 Honors and Awards